Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

 \section{Experiments}

-We generate data to perform tests on whether large language models exhibit child-like biases using the pipeline discussed above.
+We generate data to perform tests on whether LLMs exhibit child-like biases using the pipeline discussed above.
 We aim to identify where in the process in \cref{fig:solving-pyramid} those biases emerge.
-We therefore split our tests according to the level they target:\andreas{In the intro we say they focus on skill, here we say they focus on level.
-I'm not sure what's best abu i think either is fine but i agree we should use one term and be consistent across the paper. maybe slight preference toward ``skill'' but the subsequent names (e.g. ``problem text'') are not skills} problem text (\cref{sec:linguistic-tests}), mental model (\cref{sec:structural-tests}) and symbolic expressions (\cref{sec:numerical-tests}).
-First, we discuss the general experimental setup (\cref{sec:experiment-setup}).
+We therefore split our tests according to the level (and associated skill) they target: problem text and text comprehension (\cref{sec:linguistic-tests}), mental model and solution planning (\cref{sec:structural-tests}), and arithmetic expressions and solution execution (\cref{sec:numerical-tests}).
+First, we discuss the general experimental setup (\cref{sec:experiment-setup}).\looseness=-1